elasticio/api-docs/source/index.md

 #Component Execution

 A component execution is an asynchronous operation.
-Upon an client request an execution is scheduled and needs toto wait for the next available worker.
-Once a worker is available the component is executed the the results are sent be to the client.
-Because the results of an execution cannot be created and returned immediately the clients needs to wait and poll for the results.
+Upon an client request an execution is scheduled and needs to wait for the next available worker.
+Once a worker is available the component is executed and the results are sent back to the client.
+Because the results of an execution cannot be created and returned immediately the client needs to wait and poll for the results.

 For more details about asynchronous REST please read [RESTful CookBook](http://restcookbook.com/Resources/asynchroneous-operations/) and [A day in the life of - Asynchronous operations in REST](https://www.adayinthelifeof.nl/2011/06/02/asynchronous-operations-in-rest/).